Sadatul/GemmaVetCare/README.md

 - **Offline capabilities** for rural areas with limited connectivity
 - **AI-powered multimodal disease diagnosis**
 - **Context-aware nutritional recommendations**

+## Getting Started

+### Quick Start (Recommended)

+**📱 Device Requirements:**
+- **High-end devices are preferred** for optimal performance
+- Android API level 24+ required
+- Sufficient storage space for AI model (approximately 1.5GB)

+1. **Download the APK**
+   - Download the latest release: [GemmaVetCare APK](https://github.com/Sadatul/GemmaVetCare/releases/download/1.0.0-RELEASE/app-debug.apk)
+   - Install the APK on your Android device

+2. **Download the AI Model**
+   - Open the app and navigate to "Ask Disease" section
+   - Download the **LoRa-3n-DDX-ft-in4** model (fine-tuned Gemma-3n 2b model)
+   - **Wait for the model to load completely** - this may take a few minutes
+   - This step is essential for all features to work properly

+3. **Enable GPU Acceleration (Recommended for High-End Devices)**
+   - In the "Ask Disease" page, look for the **tuning icon** in the **top left corner**
+   - Click on the tuning icon and select **"GPU"** option
+   - **Wait for the model to reload** with GPU acceleration
+   - This will result in **much faster response times** for disease detection

+4. **Complete Setup**
+   - Once the model is loaded (with or without GPU), all app features will be fully accessible
+   - The app now works completely offline with AI-powered disease diagnosis and nutrition guidance

+**⚠️ Important Notes:**
+- Model loading time varies based on device specifications
+- GPU acceleration significantly improves performance on compatible devices
+- Be patient during initial model loading - it's a one-time setup process

 ## Key Features